-- The DVD Clerk's Office at the Moultrie Courthouse is open. - The DVD Clerk's Office is available in person and remotely from 8:30AM to 5:00PM Monday through Friday. - Civil filings can be submitted in person at the Clerk's Office or remotely: - 1.
-Online at www.probono.net/dccourts or, - 2.
-By emailing completed forms available on the DVD webpage to DVD@dcsc.gov.
-To access fillable forms, click here. - Criminal filings in DVM and CCC cases should continue to be filed electronically via CaseFileXpress.
-Depending on the case type, judges and courtroom staff will work either in-person or remotely.
-Parties may continue to appear via telephone or videoconference for hearings held in DVD remote courtrooms. - Proceedings in the DVD are open to the public.
+- The Domestic Violence Division Clerk's Office is available in person and remotely from 8:30AM to 5:00PM Monday through Friday. - The Clerk's Office will use social distancing and capacity limits to protect the health of the public and staff.
+Limited staff will work onsite, and other staff will continue to work remotely. - Civil filings can be submitted in person at the Clerk's Office or remotely:

+1. Online at www.probono.net/dccourts, or,

+2. By emailing completed forms available on the DVD webpage to DVD@dcsc.gov.
+To access fillable forms, click here.

+- Criminal filings in DVM and CCC cases should continue to be filed electronically via CaseFileXpress. - The DVD will maintain hybrid operations with both in-person and onsite services.
+Some judges and courtroom staff will continue to work remotely.
+Parties may continue to appear via telephone or videoconference for hearings held in DVD remote courtrooms, except when specifically ordered to appear in person in a partially remote courtroom.

+- Proceedings in the DVD are open to the public.
 Parties will receive instructions on how to join the courtroom directly.
-Non-parties should contact the DVD Clerk's Office by calling (202) 879-0157 or emailing DVDhearings@dcsc.gov to obtain information to access a specific courtroom.
+Non-parties should contact the DV Division Clerk's Office by calling (202) 879-0157 or emailing DVDhearings@dcsc.gov to obtain information to access a specific courtroom.

-- The DV Division will have seven courtrooms operating.
-Some will be fully or partially remote and others will be in-person.
-Below is the list of courtrooms with the types of hearings assigned to the courtroom: - o 113 CPO, ASO cases - o 114 CPO, ASO cases - o 117 DVM and CCC cases - o 118 DVM and CCC cases - O 119 Primary TPO, TASO courtroom with cases heard by Magistrate Judges - O 108 Backup CPO courtroom with cases heard by the Senior Judge - JM-9 Backup TPO, TASO cases courtroom and primary Child Support cases courtroom
+- Six courtrooms are operating remotely or partially remotely and, if court-ordered, in person.
+Please see a list of courtrooms below with the types of hearings assigned to the courtroom:

+- o 113 CPO, ASO, ERPO cases

+- o 114 CPO, ASO, ERPO cases

+- o 117 DVM, CCC, and ERPO cases

+- 0 118 DVM, CCC and ERPO cases

+- 0 119 TPO, TASO, Child Support Matters (Detention Hearings will be heard in 119 starting May 9, 2022)

+- o JM-9 Backup TPO, TASO